Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 Helpdesks are reactive by design.
 Even if you respond quickly, the customer has to notice a problem, decide it’s worth the effort, find the support entry point, describe the issue, and wait.
 That’s fine for many issues, but it misses the most important moment in e‑commerce: the moment the customer is uncertain but not angry.
 That’s where returns are born, and where the relationship is either created or lost.

-Return Signals flips the sequence:
+Signals flips the sequence:

 - Brand speaks first